Let’s learn from a teacher who found travel grants to see historic sites around the United States!

 These trips have forced me to step outside of my comfort zone.
 I have learned to strike up conversations with people in order to form connections with them and make the most out of my experiences.
 I have even met some people that have become friends.
 I’m more independent and willing to go to more places by myself.

 I have also learned a lot from the people I have met on my trips.
 The experts who I have gotten to work with have given me resources and ideas that I can bring back to my classroom and my school.
-The other teachers on my trips have allowed me to share my ideas with new people and get new ideas for my classroom.
+The other teachers on my trips have allowed me to share my ideas with new people and get new ideas for my curriculum and classroom posters.
 I have connections to teachers all over the country that I can contact if I need something and people to meet up with if I’m in their area.

 TT: Well said.
 What advice do you have for teachers who are dreaming of travel?